 Skip to Content

-The Complete Guide to Canoeing and Kayaking with Dogs
+The Complete Guide to Kayaking and Canoeing with Dogs

 two people and a dog in a canoe on a mountain lake.

-Canoeing with your dog can be relaxing and adventurous
+Canoeing with dogs can be relaxing and adventurous

 Is it the ultimate adventure or a disaster waiting to happen?
 Only one way to find out.

-Whether or not your dog will get along with boats and water depends on all kinds of factors, including age, temperament, breed, and the environment they’ve been raised in.
+Whether or not your dog will get along with boats and water depends on all kinds of factors, including age, temperament, breed, and the environment they’ve been raised.

-Just because your dog is a certain breed does not necessarily mean that they will or won’t take to the water, but I’d be lying if I said that a dog’s breed didn’t play a role.
+Just because your dog is a certain breed does not necessarily mean that he or she will or won’t take to the water, but I’d be lying if I said that a dog’s breed didn’t play a role.

 The silhouette of a German Shepherd runs through the water chasing a ball.
 The sky and water are pink as the sun goes down.